About Monthly Movie Round-Up: Virtual Edition

 Laura Ivins loves stop motion, home movies, imperfect films, nature hikes, and Stephen Crane's poetry.
 She has a PhD from Indiana University and an MFA from Boston University.
 In addition to watching and writing about movies, sometimes she also makes them.
 Ivins is a former IU Cinema projectionist and Underground Film Series programmer.

 Jack Miller enjoys the films of Howard Hawks, Jacques Tourneur, and John Ford.
 He graduated from Indiana University with a BA in English, and currently resides in Chicago.
 He also enjoys listening to country and disco music.

 Michaela Owens is thrilled to be the editor of A Place for Film, in addition to being IU Cinema's Publications Editor.
-An IU graduate with a BA in Communication and Culture and an MA in Cinema and Media Studies, she has also been a volunteer usher at IU Cinema since 2016.
-She never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and she likes to believe she is an expert on Katharine Hepburn and Esther Williams.
+An IU graduate with a BA in Communication and Culture and an MA in Cinema and Media Studies, she never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and likes to believe she is an expert on Katharine Hepburn and Esther Williams.